Application process

 Digital technologies have the potential to catalyse development, but they can also accentuate inequality and fuel injustice.

-- Dr Richard Duncombe - Lecturer, Information Systems and Development
+- Dr Richard Duncombe - Senior Lecturer, Information Systems and Development

-- Prof Richard Heeks - Professor, Development Informatics
+- Prof Richard Heeks - Professor, Digital Development (group convenor)

-- Dr Jaco Renken - Lecturer, Information and Communication Technology for Development
+- Dr Jaco Renken - Senior Lecturer, Information and Communication Technology for Development

 Digital development research group